-I use a plastic spoon to scoop the clay out of its container and to mix the oil with the clay.
-If you don’t have plastic spoons you can also use plastic measuring cups or something similar.
+If this still worries you, I see no harm in opting for ceramic, plastic or glass tools instead.
+I usually use a plastic spoon to scoop the clay out of its container and to mix the oil with the clay.

 To pick the right oils for my skin I used my ultimate guide to choose the right face oil.

 These are my favorite clay mask combo’s for glowing, healthy looking skin:

 French Green Clay + Argan Oil for Acne prone skin